xdudin/cultural-darwinism-simulator/README.md

 ## Simulator of cultural rivalry

+This repository is a mirror of my university project.

 ### Introduction

 The problem is inspired by the r/k selection theory.
 The main idea is to have two